EdgeTX/edgetx.github.io/docs/supportedradios.md

 **Community supported**

 The development and support for EdgeTX is conducted by other interested 3rd parties from the community.
-All changes that are made are then submitted for inclusion into the main EdgeTX codebase.
+Changes can be proposed as pull-requests to be considered for inclusion into the main EdgeTX codebase.

+* Eachine TX16S (since v2.4)
 * FrSky QX7 / QX7S / QX7 ACCESS / QX7S ACCESS (since v2.4)
 * FrSky X9 Lite / X9 Lite S (since v2.4)
 * FrSky X9D / X9D+ / X9D+ SE (since v2.4)